futherus/language/tree_standard.md

 * Function name has no descendants.
 * Variable name may have left descendant `const` and right descendant, specifying index.
 > If index is specified in assignment and variable wasn't declared before, index is used as array size.
 Otherwise index is used as shift in memory.
-See *'assignment'* for more information.
+See *'assignment'* and *'index'* for more information.

 ### **Keywords**
 **Operators**